Spilled Wine® weigela. Photo: Proven Winners.

 Mid-late spring, with sparser rebloom in summer and fall.

-These deciduous shrubs produce tubular five-lobed flowers, 1-2 inches long.
-Flowers come in shades of red, pink, white and yellow.
+These deciduous shrubs produce tubular five-lobed flowers, 1 to 2 inches long.
+Flowers come in shades of red, pink, white, and yellow.
+Some cultivar lines feature multi-toned blooms.
 Foliage is 2-6 inches long, sometimes glossy, and oblong-shaped with a slightly serrated edge.
-Leaves are green, chartreuse, gold, variegated, burgundy or deep purple.
+Leaves are green, chartreuse, gold, variegated, burgundy, or deep purple.
 Fall color is insignificant.

 Toxicity: